 Conserve electricity during outages.

-Support local by buying from artisans where available.
+Purchase from local artisans where available.

 Pack light and prioritize safety, health, and essential documents.
 Avoid anything that draws unnecessary attention or may be seen as valuable.

-Given the circumstances, utility and discretion outweigh fashion or extensive gadgetry.
+Considering the circumstances, utility and discretion outweigh fashion or extensive gadgetry.